 Rutgers welcomes the first three STRIDE scholars from the Philippines for the Fall 2014 semester.
 These three students, Micaela Cristina Perlada, Arlan James Rodeo and Peter Immanuel Tenido are part of the Professional Science Master’s (PSM) program here at Rutgers.
 The university is a partner in a five-year, $32 million project though a U.S. Agency […]

 Q: What is the SEBS/NJAES Newsroom?
 A: The Newsroom is a website launched by the School of Environmental and Biological Sciences and the Rutgers New Jersey Agricultural Experiment Station that serves as a gateway for faculty, staff, students, alumni, and the various communities we serve to connect to our research, our faculty, staff, and student […]

-On May 18, scientists and engineers from the Rutgers Center for Ocean Observing Leadership (COOL) recovered RU 29 off the coast of Ubatuba, Brazil.
-The Slocum Electric Glider, which is part of Rutgers’ fleet of oceanographic research instruments, spent 189 days at sea traveling from Ascension Island, an isolated volcanic island located in the equatorial […]
+On May 18, scientists and engineers from the Rutgers Center for Ocean Observing Leadership (RU COOL) lab recovered RU 29 off the coast of Ubatuba, Brazil.
+The Slocum Electric Glider, which is part of Rutgers’ fleet of oceanographic research instruments, spent 189 days at sea traveling from Ascension Island, an isolated volcanic island located in […]

 The 2014 recipients of the Jerome Goldstein Scholarship Fund For EcoEntrepreneuring presented their research findings at the Rutgers University EcoComplex in Bordentown, New Jersey on August 25, 2014.
 Each student recipient served as an intern at the E…